WallysFerreira/learning-rabbit-mq/3-publish-subscribe/README.md

 # Binding queues to exchanges

 Using the QueueBind function it's possible to tell the exchange which queue it should push messages to.
 The function takes as arguments:
-- Queue name.
+- Queue name
-- Routing key.
+- Binding key (routing key)
-- Exchange name.
+- Exchange name
-- If the operation should be asynchronous (no-wait).
+- If the operation should be asynchronous (no-wait)
 - X-arguments